 'File Not Contiguous' and 'Too Many Fragments' Errors

-Nearly all E2B payload files need to be contiguous (in sequential sectors/clusters on the disk).
-If you see this error reported by E2B, then E2B will probably not work correctly!
-This error most often occurs after you have been deleting and adding several files to the E2B drive and/or it is nearly full.
+Most (but not all) E2B payload files need to be contiguous (in sequential sectors/clusters on the disk).
+If you see this error reported by E2B, then that file may not boot or work correctly!
+This error most often occurs if you have been deleting and adding several files to the E2B drive and it is very full.

-Tip: Most Windows Installer .ISO files, .VHD and .WIM files do not need to be contiguous, but .imgPTN files always need to be contiguous.
+Tip: Most Windows Installer .ISO files, .VHD and .WIM files do not need to be contiguous, but all .imgPTN files need to be contiguous.

-OR if you install Piriform Defraggler then you can right-click on an individual file and make it contiguous.
+I recommend you install Piriform Defraggler - then you can right-click on an individual file in Windows Explorer to make it contiguous.

 WinContig doesn't work even though there is enough unused space?

-Not much free space available and WinContig is too slow?
+Not enough free space available and/or WinContig is too slow?

-If you need to fit as many ISO and other payload files onto your USB drive and make them all contiguous, simply add the payload files to the extracted E2B download folder on your Windows hard drive and then run the MAKE_E2B_USB_DRIVE.cmd script to make a new E2B USB drive.
-This will be a lot faster than trying to run WinContig on the drive, if you have a fragmented drive with little free space. if you are having problems with some large files read my blog posts here and here.
+If you need to add many ISO and other payload files onto your USB drive and make them all contiguous, simply add the payload files to the extracted E2B download folder on your Windows hard drive and then run the MAKE_E2B_USB_DRIVE.cmd script to make a new E2B USB drive.
+If you have a fragmented drive with little free space then this will be a lot faster than trying to run WinContig on the drive. if you are having problems with some large files then read my blog posts here and here.